LINC-BIT/PuzzleFL/README.md

 - [8 Citations](#8-citation)

 ## 1 Introduction
+PuzzleFL is a novel decentralized federated continual learning algorithm that addresses the challenges of communication efficiency and heterogeneous task knowledge transfer in decentralized federated learning.
+It tackles the limitations of prior approaches that primarily aggregate clients' latest models while neglecting knowledge from historical task sequences.
+The core innovation lies in its Task-Specific Knowledge (TSK) structure, which compactly represents task sequences through accuracy-adaptive weight preservation and enables efficient cross-client task matching for collaborative knowledge transfer.

 PuzzleFL is designed to achieve SOTA performance (accuracy, time, and communication cost etc.) in decetralized federated continual learning setting.
 It currently supports six differnet networks of image/text classification: ResNet, MobiNet, DenseNet, ViT, RNN, LSTM and Bert.

 - [ResNet](https://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html): this model consists of multiple convolutional layers and pooling layers that extract the information in image.
 Typically, ResNet suffers from gradient vanishing (exploding) and performance degrading when the network is  deep.
 ResNet thus adds BatchNorm to alleviate gradient vanishing (exploding) and adds residual connection to alleviate the performance degrading.
 - [MobileNet](https://arxiv.org/abs/1801.04381): MobileNet is a lightweight convolutional network which widely uses the depthwise separable convolution.
 - [DenseNet](https://arxiv.org/pdf/1707.06990.pdf): DenseNet extends ResNet by adding connections between each blocks to aggregate all multi-scale features.